FerLazcanog05/-Accelerating-AI-inferencing-on-an-Embedded-device-RRF/learning Plan ALL IN ONE.md

 # Ruber Learning Plan

+Throughout this project, I realized key gaps in my skills—particularly in working within a Linux environment and deploying AI models like YOLO on embedded hardware.
+Although I had previously used YOLO in software only environments, implementing it on a Jetson Nano exposed challenges I hadn’t faced before, such as camera integration, GPU optimization in hardware, and system-level deployment.
+These realizations led me to develop a structured learning plan to bridge these gaps and gain practical experience with real-time AI inference on edge devices.

 ### Phase 1: Linux & Command Line Fundamentals

 Begin by creating a solid grounding in Linux and its terminal environment.
 Learn to navigate through the Ubuntu file system while performing the common commands like cd, ls, pwd, and mkdir in the terminal,